LagosPortugalGuide.com

 The best independent guide to Lagos

-This is the beach where most visitors head to for their first beach trip, and the beach does not disappoint.
-The sands are soft and golden, the waters clean and calm, and the setting is beautiful, with golden coloured cliffs.
-The only issue is, as it is the closest beach to central Lagos, it will be very busy in the summer months.
+Praia da Batata is the most popular beach in Lagos, partly due to its proximity to the city centre.
+This is the beach where most visitors head for their first excursion, and it does not disappoint.
+The sands are soft and golden, the waters clean and calm, and the setting is beautiful, framed by ochre-coloured cliffs.
+The only drawback is that, as the closest beach to central Lagos, it can become very busy in the summer months.

 Related articles: Beach guide- Introduction to Lagos - Sights and activities